Rosalita/rosalita.github.io/_posts/2016-02-15-jekyll-and-github-pages.md

 ---
 layout: post
-title: Jekyll and Github Pages
+title: Jekyll, Github Pages and Go
 excerpt: "As you can see I set up Jekyll and Github pages."
 tags: [first post]
 comments: false